 How do I check my car insurance renewal date?

-The result is 2 separate policies on 1 car.
-Not only is this expensive (and unnecessary) but it could make things complicated if you need to make a car insurance claim.
+Besides being expensive and unnecessary, it could make things complicated if you need to make a car insurance claim.

 What happens if my car doesn't have insurance?

-Driving without insurance is known as an IN10 offence and the conviction can mean higher car insurance costs in the future.
+For starters, it's illegal.
+Driving without insurance is an IN10 offence, and the conviction can mean higher car insurance costs in the future.

 Why should I check my car insurance?